-- Pick smooth, flat rocks.
+Pick smooth, flat rocks.
 You can decorate any rock, but it’s harder to decorate ones with ridges.
 If you can’t find them in nature, the craft stores sell them as do home improvement centers.

 Now that you have my favorite tips, check out these 10 painted rock ideas below.
 There are so many ways to decorate rocks to make them fabulous – which one of these is your favorite?

 Stencils are going to be your best friend for this project (plus the video at the very bottom of this post shows you how to make the rock on the left with the door).

-My aunt is recovering from breast cancer and these painted rocks would be a perfect gift for her!
+My aunt is recovering from breast cancer and these painted rocks would be a great gift for her!
 If you feel uncomfortable with the lettering, use a white gel pen as your template as I suggested in the first project . . . then paint over the top with a liner brush.
 As an alternative, you can also stencil words on top of the rocks OR decoupage them.

 These decorative rocks are perfect for hiding outside!
 They have a message decoupaged on one side . . . flip them over and they have something else to say.
 You could even tell silly knock knock jokes with them.

-You might think these painted mandala rocks are difficult given the detailed design – but I promise you, they aren’t!
+You might think these mandala rocks are difficult given the detailed design – but I promise you, they aren’t!
 You can use toothpicks or a stylus to achieve the dots.
 You’ll need patience and a lot of paint colors, but anyone can do it.